 This is the place I have called home since 2015, when I moved here to begin my Master’s degree studies at the University of Helsinki.
-I have also visited Helsinki in the summer of 2014 to attend a summer school, when I have been a full-on tourist and explored as much of the city as I could.
-I understand Finnish quite ok now but you can also get by with English here, so don’t worry.
+I’ve also visited Helsinki in the summer of 2014 to attend a summer school, when I have been a full-on tourist and explored as much of the city as I could.
+I understand Finnish quite well now, but you can get by with English here, so don’t worry.

-Below you will find links to blog posts related to Helsinki on Veganhaven.
+Below you will find links to posts about Helsinki on Veganhaven:

 - Clarion Hotel review